3DPrinterAdvice.comUpdated May 2026

 Best Reliable: Original Prusa MK4S (around £750) The Original Prusa MK4S costs more than everything else on this list except the K1 Max. *(Price when reviewed: ~£749 | View on Amazon)* What you're paying for is Prusa's engineering and support.
 Open-source firmware (PrusaSlicer is excellent), modular hotend, input shaper for vibration compensation, and customer support that actually helps.
 Build volume is 250x210x220mm.

 Prusa machines run for years with minimal maintenance.
-I know people with original MK3s from 2017 still printing daily.
+We know people with original MK3s from 2017 still printing daily.
 If you're printing functional parts or prototypes and need consistency over speed, Prusa earns the premium.

 Prusa Research